-Local governments have the legal right to require their cable operator(s) to enter into a cable franchise agreement that allows the operator(s) to use the streets and roads (“public rights-of-way”).
-Municipal officials manage those rights-of-way as a public trust and are entitled to a reasonable return on the cable operator’s use of those public properties.
-This “reasonable return” includes significant financial and non-financial benefits from the cable operators.
+Local governments have the legal right to require cable operators to enter into a franchise agreement that allows the operators to use the public rights-of-way.
+Municipal officials manage those rights-of-way as a public trust and are entitled to certain benefits in return for the cable operators’ use of public property.
+These includes significant financial and non-financial benefits from the cable operators.

-A key benefit from a cable franchise is the receipt of franchise fees from the cable operator.
-Municipalities are permitted under law assess up to five percent (5%) of the cable operator’s gross revenues for cable services provided in the municipality.
-The term “gross revenues” includes over 25 separate revenue sources, including customer-based and non-customer based sources.
+A key financial benefit is that municipalities may require cable operators to pay up to five percent (5%) of their “gross revenues” in the form of franchise fees.
+“Gross revenues” includes over 25 separate revenue sources.
 CLG has developed a list of all eligible revenue sources and updates this list whenever a cable operator launches a new fee-based service.

 Municipalities may also demand that cable operators build out their cable system to unserved areas, comply with customer service standards, provide cable service to municipal facilities, create channel space for a municipal access channel and agree to other benefits.
 All of these benefits are open to negotiation.
 Because cable operators are sophisticated and experienced, they are at an advantage against municipalities.

 The attorneys at the Cohen Law Group can level the playing field.
 They represent only local governments and do not represent any cable companies.
 For over 24 years, they have represented local governments in cable franchise negotiations against every national cable operator as well as numerous regional operators.
 They know the law regarding cable franchising and closely monitor changes in the cable industry and at the Federal Communications Commission.